Asymmetric Encryption or Digital Signature: Which One Do You Need?

 Is Asymmetric Encryption more Secure than Symmetric Encryption?

-In real-world applications, it is common to deploy the concept of a combination of both asymmetric and symmetric encryption where key exchange is performed by asymmetric encryption while data encryption is performed symmetrically.
+In real-world applications, it is expected to deploy a combination of both asymmetric and symmetric encryption where key exchange is performed by asymmetric encryption while data encryption is performed symmetrically.

 Can Digital Signatures be forged?

-Are Digital Signatures legally Binding?
+Are Digital Signatures Legally Binding?

 Digital signatures imposed in the legislation of many countries are equal to traditional ones under some conditions, including, for example, the presence of a qualified certificate from a Certificate Authority (CA) or the admissibility of being achieved with the help of an accepted cryptographic algorithm.